joaovcarvalho/joaovcarvalho/_posts/2022-01-13-personal-vision.md

 categories: english planning
 ---

-## 🤔 Why you need a vision document to have a richer life
 To have a richer life, we need to focus on what it’s **important** to us.
 Every decision we make needs to be aligned with what we want for our future, or else we can end up in a different life.
 A vision can be the **compass** to guide us through life.
 We must have the discipline to align our decisions and actions to the vision.

 A personal vision document is a place where you write down the vision you want for your life in the future.
 By doing a personal vision document, we can have a more detailed visualization of what it’s essential to us.
 Being intentional and mindful about what we want to be, to have and to experience.
 We will start by using those 3 verbs to brainstorm our vision.